 Since the early 20th century, OHSU Library's collections have been distinguished by rare and unique materials.
 OHSU Historical Collections & Archives is the home of OHSU's collections of rare books, archives, manuscripts, and artifacts.
 Our staff collect, preserve, and provide on-site and remote access to these valuable primary resources, which are used for research and teaching in fields including health sciences, history, the arts, and interdisciplinary fields.

 Spanning the late 19th century to the present day, the university archives constitute the documentary record of OHSU and its predecessor institutions.
 Administrative records, photographs and artwork, campus publications, research data, personal papers, and more are collected in both analog and digital formats.
 Our holdings also include manuscript collections with an emphasis on health sciences in the Pacific Northwest.
-Collection guides are available through our website, and can also be searched through Archives West.
+Collection guides are best accessed and searched through Archives West, however PDF guides are also available through our website.

 Our artifact collections include medical instruments, supplies, specimens, uniforms, and other cultural objects.
 Highlights include the belongings of Oregon's pioneer doctors, artifacts of 20th-century military medicine, 19th-20th century dental instruments, and samples of innovative technologies developed at OHSU.

 Our holdings include over 4,000 rare books on the health sciences, dating from the early 16th century to the mid-20th century.
-Highlights include the 1555 edition of Andreas Vesalius' De humani corporis fabrica, and hundreds of other classic titles.
+Highlights include the 1555 edition of Andreas Vesalius's De Humani Corporis Fabrica Libri Septem, and hundreds of other classic titles.
 Strengths of our collections include anatomy, neurology, ophthalmology, and dentistry.
 Rare books can be searched in the library catalog.